Different types of Neighborhood Plans

 General Plan (GP)

 A plan for the City of Tucson (COT), developed by the City and approved by voters.
 Tucson's newest GP, called Plan Tucson, was approved by voters in November, 2013.
 A copy is available here.
+A new plan will be completed in 2023.

 Informal Neighborhood Plan (INP)